St Lucia Snorkeling – What It’s Like and Where to Go

 Anse Couchon Beach – We were not able to visit this beach and snorkel the reef, but the Ti Kaye Resort backs this beach.
 The fringing reefs on both sides of the bay here look like the same large boulder formations we saw elsewhere on the island.

-Malgretoute Beach - This beach is just north of the Petit Piton and apparently offers some snorkeling.
+Malgretoute Beach – This beach is just north of the Petit Piton and apparently offers some St Lucia snorkeling.

 Sugar Beach (also known as Jalousie Beach) – This beach is between the two Pitons.
 It is the house reef for the Sugar Beach Viceroy Resort.
 We did not snorkel the house reef ourselves, but heard from numerous sources that it is not as good as Anse Chastanet.

-Jalousie - Just south of Sugar Beach and at the base of the Gros Piton, we did not experience the snorkeling here.
+Jalousie – Just south of Sugar Beach and at the base of the Gros Piton, we did not experience the snorkeling there.

 Coral Garden – Near the western point of the Gros Piton, we wish we had gotten to visit this St Lucia snorkeling spot, but alas we did not.

 A hot topic in the Caribbean these days is the Sargassum seaweed problem.
 It does affect St Lucia, but primarily on the windward side of the island.
-Since all the snorkel spots are located on the leeward side of the island, Sargassum is only an intermittent issue.
+Since all the St Lucia snorkeling spots are located on the leeward side of the island, Sargassum is only an intermittent issue.
 We had one day on the island when a small amount made its way to the west side.